pburtchaell/os/README.md

 #### Homebrew

 [Homebrew](https://brew.sh/) is "the missing package manager for macOS."
 It enables me to install a lot of software from the command line.
+To see if an app can be installed with Homebrew Cask, [search here](https://caskroom.github.io/search).

 #### Node